niplav/site/bcis_and_alignment.md

 it might be the case that other approaches are more promising, and that focusing on BCIS might leave those approaches underdeveloped.

-For example, one can posit neural network interpretability as the [GiveDirectly](https://www.givedirectly.org/) of AI alignment: reasonably tractable, likely helpful in a large class of scenarios, with basically unlimited scaling and only slowly diminishing returns.
+For example, one can posit [neural network interpretability](https://www.lesswrong.com/posts/X2i9dQQK3gETCyqh2 "Chris Olah’s views on AGI safety") as the [GiveDirectly](https://www.givedirectly.org/) of AI alignment: reasonably tractable, likely helpful in a large class of scenarios, with basically unlimited scaling and only slowly diminishing returns.
 And just as any new EA cause area must pass the first test of being more promising than GiveDirectly, so every alignment approach could be viewed as a competitor to interpretability work.

 ### “Merging” is Just Faster Interaction

+Most proposals of “merging” AI systems and humans using BCIs are proposals of speeding up the interaction betwen humans and computers (and possibly increasing the amount of information that humans can process): A human typing at a keyboard can likely perform all operations on the computer that a human connected to the computer via a BCI can, such as giving feedback in a [CIRL game](doc/bcis_and_alignment/cooperative_inverse_reinforcement_learning_hadfield_mendell_et_al_2016.pdf "Cooperative Inverse Reinforcement Learning"), interpreting a neural network, analysing the policy of a reinforcement learner etc. As such, BCIs offer no qualitatively new strategies for aligning AI systems.

+While this is not negative (after all, quantity (of interaction) can have a quality of its own), if we do not have a type of interaction that makes AI systems aligned in the first place, faster interaction will not make our AI systems safer.

+Additionally, supervision of AI systems through fast interaction would be additional to a genuine solution to the AI alignment problem: Ideally [niceness is the first line of defense](https://arbital.com/p/niceness_defense/ "Niceness is the first line of defense") and [the AI would tolerate our safety measures](https://arbital.com/p/nonadversarial_safety/ "The AI must tolerate your safety measures"), but most arguments for BCIs being useful already assume that the AI system is not aligned.

 ### Problems Arise with Superhuman Systems

+When combining humans with BCIs and AI systems, several problems might arise.

 #### Performance Problems